Layr-Labs/eigenlayer-contracts/docs/multichain/destination/CertificateVerifier.md

  * @param operatorInfos the operatorInfos to update the operator table with
  * @param operatorSetConfig the configuration of the operatorSet
  * @dev Only callable by the `OperatorTableUpdater`
+ * @dev The `referenceTimestamp` must correspond to a reference timestamp for a globalTableRoot stored in the `OperatorTableUpdater`
  * @dev The `referenceTimestamp` must be greater than the latest reference timestamp for the given operatorSet */ function updateOperatorTable(